abentley/oaf/README.md

 x86-64.

 It is written in the Rust language, so you'll need a copy of the Rust toolchain to install from source.
-Download the source and run `cargo build --release`.
-The resulting binary will be stored as `target/release/nit`.
+The easiest way to do that is:
+`cargo install --locked --git https://github.com/abentley/nit --tag $TAG` where $TAG is a version string like `v0.1.1`.

 Git must be installed for Nit to function.
 Nit is typically tested with Git 2.25.x